Enhanced Family Care (EFC):

 Providers receive a stipend for opening their homes and hearts to people with disabilities and they receive support from the Worksource throughout the process of planning the annual goals for the Individual Service Agreement (ISA) and working toward their achievement.

 Beyond providing for the health and safety of individuals in need of these services, the real achievement is fostering and maintaining the deep relationships that come from people sharing their lives together.
 Monadnock Worksource has been fortunate to work with many very long term and committed EFC providers and we look forward to developing and supporting more of these arrangements in the future.

 These living arrangements and supportive relationships provide people with disabilities opportunities to live within the community, to contribute to the fabric of their community life, and to benefit from close community involvement on many levels.

 For people living in the community, perhaps in an apartment of their own or living with a family member, our services provide assistance to support and increase their level of independence.
 Support services are provided in the person’s home and in the local communities.
 Instruction and guidance are provided in areas which include personal care, gender and civic awareness, money management, community integration, interpersonal and social skills, communication, transportation, household management, assistance with meal planning and shopping, cooking, some remedial education, health monitoring, and other issues which arise in the course of our adult lives.
 The number of hours of support provided weekly varies with each individual, depending on the amount of support needed as specified in the Individual Service Agreement (ISA).

-Beyond helping the individual provide for their own health and safety, important aspects of our OR services include support in self-advocacy, assisting people to achieve personal goals, helping to overcome societal barriers, and achieving of an increased sense of self-worth and dignity.
+Beyond helping the individual provide for their own health and safety, important aspects of our OutReach services include support in self-advocacy, assisting people to achieve personal goals, helping to overcome societal barriers, and achieving an increased sense of self-worth and dignity.